Skip to main content

 Associate Professor

-Becker's expertise includes hate crimes, white supremacy, anti-government movements, political extremism, domestic terrorism, exotic animals in the United States (zoos, sanctuaries, private ownership), and activism with an emphasis on protests.
-Becker attended and photographed more than 100 protests in 2020 as part of his research.
-See his photos here.
-The following media outlets have interviewed or quoted him: The Conversation, The Atlanta Journal-ConstitutionSpin magazine, The Attitude with Arnie Arnesen on WNHN FM 94.7 in Concord, New Hampshire; The Columbus Dispatch, WVXU-FM (Cincinnati) and the Dayton Daily News.
+Areas of expertise: hate crimes, white supremacy, anti-government movements, political extremism, domestic terrorism, exotic animals in the United States (zoos, sanctuaries, private ownership), and activism with an emphasis on protests.
+Becker attended and photographed more than 100 protests in 2020 as part of his research (See his photos here).
+Click here to see the media outlets quoting or interviewing him.

 View Profile